ContainerSolutions/terraform-examples/CONTRIBUTING.md

 1. Terraform (with version >= 1.0.0) should be installed and it should be added to the path.
 To download terraform binary, check [this link](https://www.terraform.io/downloads).
 2. On Windows systems, bash should be installed and sh scripts should be invoked from bash shell.
 To install git bash, check [this link](https://git-scm.com/downloads).
-3. An IDE with linting installed for Terraform can be used optionally (e.g, VS Code and [HashiCorp Terraform Extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform))
+3. An IDE with linting installed for Terraform can be used optionally (e.g. VS Code and [HashiCorp Terraform Extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform))
 4. This repository should be forked (for contributors outside of CS organization)
 5. New branch should be created for development or fix
-6. If a new example is going to be created, an appropriate folder should be created with files according to explanation [below](#folder-for-new-examples).
+6. If a new example is going to be created, an appropriate folder should be created with files according to explanation [below](#folder-for-new-examples) and [INDEX](INDEX.md) should be updated to include new example.
+7. Formatting for newly added or changed Terraform scripts should be corrected with `terraform fmt`
-7. Changes can be tested locally before committing to the repository according to explanation [below](#local-testing).
+8. Changes can be tested locally before committing to the repository according to explanation [below](#local-testing).

 #### Folder for new examples: